 When you work remotely, there is, of course, no dress code.
-At its most stringent, you need to be relatively presentable form the waist up while you do video conferencing.
+At its most stringent, you need to be relatively presentable from the waist up while you do videoconferencing.

 Remote work is the ultimate case for wearing whatever you feel like.
 It’s also what I do, and I can attest to how great it is.

 In the summer, I wear T-shirts, shorts, and sandals to work every day.
 In the winter, it’s T-shirts, jeans, and slippers.
 Life is good.

 So, I’ve now described the gamut of how your employer expects you to dress as a programmer.
 But how should you dress?
 If your employer is a casual employer, should you impress by wearing formal dress?
 Or should you try to push the envelope by wearing Crocs and tank tops?

 You’ll see a lot of advice on this subject.

 - “Dress like your boss.”

 - “Dress for the job you want, not the job you have.”

 I could go on, but I’m already bored by these aphorisms.